Marina Puratchi: Production

-Awards

-Release and reception
+Reception

 The Times of India wrote "The kind of research the director did for the film deserves special mention".
 He has touched upon various factors and anybody who wants to gather basic information about the traditional sport and the protest could watch the film while also criticizing the film by stating how there was hardly interesting except for the detailed information doled out on jallikattu.
-Maalaimalar praised the cinematography and background music.
+Maalai Malar praised the cinematography and background music.